watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

    git push
    ```

-8. Visit your Azure DevOps pipeline for the `content-web` application and see the new image being deployed into your Kubernetes cluster.
+8. Visit the `content-web` workflow for your GitHub repository and see the new image being deployed into your Kubernetes cluster.

 9. While this update runs, return the Kubernetes management dashboard in the browser.